History of Las Vegas: 1829–1905: Origins

 A trade caravan of 60 men led by the Spanish merchant Antonio Armijo was charged with establishing a trade route to Los Angeles.
-By following the Pike and Smith routes through a tributary of Colorado River they came upon the Las Vegas Valley, described by Smith as the best point to re-supply before going onto California.
-The travelers named the area Las Vegas, which is Spanish for the meadows, or 'Fertile Plains'.
+By following the Pike and Smith routes through a tributary of the Colorado River they came upon the Las Vegas Valley, described by Smith as the best point to re-supply before going onto California.
+The travelers named the area Las Vegas, which is Spanish for the meadows, or "fertile plains", as noted by John C. Frémont, who traveled into the Las Vegas Valley on May 3, 1844 while it was still part of Mexico.

-John C. Frémont traveled into the Las Vegas Valley on May 3, 1844 while it was still part of Mexico.
-He was appointed by President John Tyler to lead a group of scientists, scouts, and spies for the United States Army Corps of Engineers, which was preparing for a possible war with Mexico.
-Upon arriving in the valley they made camp at the Las Vegas Springs, establishing a clandestine fort there.
+Frémont was appointed by President John Tyler to lead a group of scientists, scouts, and spies for the United States Army Corps of Engineers, which was preparing for a possible war with Mexico.
+Upon arriving in the valley, they made camp at the Las Vegas Springs, establishing a clandestine fort there.
 A war with Mexico did occur, resulting in the region becoming United States territory.
-The fort was used in later years by travelers, mountain men, hunters, and traders seeking shelter, but never permanently was inhabited.
+The fort was used in later years by travelers, mountain men, hunters, and traders seeking shelter, but was never permanently inhabited.